TrueBitFoundation/truebit-os/README.md

   <img src="./gundam-schematic.gif"/>
 </p>

-Truebit OS is the client software needed for running solvers and verifiers in [Truebit network](http://truebit.io/).
+Truebit OS is the client software needed for running Solvers and Verifiers in [Truebit network](http://truebit.io/).
 The smart contracts are also included in the repo.
 The offchain interpreter is at https://github.com/TrueBitFoundation/ocaml-offchain/ and the JIT environment is at https://github.com/TrueBitFoundation/jit-runner.
 Tools for developing apps are at https://github.com/TrueBitFoundation/emscripten-module-wrapper and https://github.com/TrueBitFoundation/wasm-ports/.

-You can install Truebit using Docker or build it from source.
-One can install locally or run over the Goerli testnet.
-If you want to talk to the developers working on this project feel free to say hello on our [Gitter](https://gitter.im/TrueBitFoundation/Lobby).
+Below is a step-by step system demo with some sample tasks.
+You can run Truebit on Docker or build it from source, install locally or run over the Görli testnet.
+For directions on generating your own Truebit tasks and using the filesystem, please see the [Quick start links](https://github.com/TrueBitFoundation/wiki/blob/master/README.md#quick-start-links) on the Wiki.
+If you want to talk to the developers working on this project feel free to say hello on our [Gitter](https://gitter.im/TrueBitFoundation/Lobby) channel.

 # Contents